Distributional Properties of Nearest-Site Angular Distances on the Sphere: Discussion

-In this paper, we first derive the CDF and PDF of $L_{0}(\Delta PBC)$, the arc distance between $P$, a vertex of the spherical triangle $\Delta PBC$, to a uniformly distributed random interior point $Q$.
-Using a technique based on polygon decomposition, we are able to extend these results to cases in which the spherical triangle is replaced by a convex spherical polygon ($L_{1}(\Gamma)$).
-Using methods developed for spherical Voronoi diagrams and integration techniques, we are able to compute arbitrary moments of $L_{2}(\left\{ P_{1}, \dots, P_{m} \right\})$, the shortest arc distance from a uniformly distributed random point $Q$ to a set of pre-defined seeds $\left\{ P_{1}, \dots, P_{m} \right\}$ on a sphere.
-Finally, we compute moments for $L_{2}$ and $\cos L_{2}$, which are both widely used in various applications.
+In this paper, we studied the distributional properties of nearest-site angular distances on the sphere.
+We first derive the CDF and PDF of $L_0(\triangle PBC)$, the angular great-circle distance from a vertex $P$ of the spherical triangle $\triangle PBC$ to a uniformly distributed random interior point $Q$.
+Using polygon decomposition, we extend these results to cases in which the spherical triangle is replaced by a convex spherical polygon, yielding $L_1(\Gamma,P)$.
+Using spherical Voronoi diagrams, polygon triangulation, and numerical integration, we obtain computable integral representations for arbitrary raw moments of $L_2(\{P_1,\ldots,P_m\})$, the shortest angular great-circle distance from a uniformly distributed random point $Q$ to a set of prespecified seeds $\{P_1,\ldots,P_m\}$ on a sphere.
+Finally, we compute moments for $L_2$ and $\cos(L_2)$, both of which are relevant to nearest-site analysis, directional data analysis, spherical clustering, and cosine-similarity-based machine learning methods.

-We conduct Monte Carlo simulations to validate our theoretical results.
-By and large, the theoretical and the empirical results are consistent.
-However, higher order moments for both $L_{2}$ and $\cos L_{2}$ have larger AREs than the lower moments.
-This is not beyond our expectation, since larger samples are required in order to obtain estimates of similar quality for higher order moments~\citep{casella2002statistical}.
+Extensive Monte Carlo simulations were conducted to validate our theoretical results.
+Overall, the theoretical and the empirical results are highly consistent.
+As expected, higher order moments for both $L_{2}$ and $\cos L_{2}$ have larger AREs than the lower moments, because in general larger samples are required in order to obtain estimates of similar quality for higher order moments~\citep{casella2002statistical}.
+The computational comparison also illustrates the practical value of our approach: By reducing the global nearest-site distance problem to a finite collection of cap--triangle intersection calculations over triangulated spherical Voronoi cells, the method avoids relying exclusively on brute-force Monte Carlo simulation or generic surface integration.